samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

+### 3d boundary problems

-**3d boundary problems:** If the domain boundary (surface) is to be displayed it is enough to write the boundary elements only:
+If the domain boundary (surface) is to be displayed it is enough to write the boundary elements only:

 ```cpp
 int idx;